 In these rankings I will try to balance all of the factors – value, quality of food, atmosphere, etc. To be honest, I rely more heavily on the quality of food than other factors because most restaurants tend to have a similar price range and counter-service places usually don’t excel in atmosphere.
 If we have a review to a certain restaurant then it is linked in that restaurant’s name.
 Let’s get to the rankings!

-23. Smokejumpers Grill (California Adventure) – When people think of bland theme park food, Smokejumpers Grill is basically what comes to mind.
+25. Smokejumpers Grill (California Adventure) – When people think of bland theme park food, Smokejumpers Grill is basically what comes to mind.
 The burgers are bland and the menu is boring and overpriced.
-There was a toppings bar here for a while which is a nice plus but, frankly, I would stay away from this place.
+There was a toppings bar here for a while which is a nice plus but, frankly, I would stay away from this place although they have bolstered the menu since reopening.

 18. Jolly Holiday Bakery (Disneyland) – If you come to Jolly Holiday Bakery for the treats and Main Street ambiance then you are in good shape.
 I love the setting and the Raspberry Rose Macaron is one of the best single items in Disneyland.
 Unfortunately, I don’t enjoy the savory items.
 Since this ranking is focused more on actual meals you can have, Jolly Holiday ranks pretty low.
 Come here for dessert though!